flyingangel/argparser/README.md

 parse_args "$@"
 ```

-Now variables will be pre-populated within the environment
+Now variables will be pre-populated within the environment with the following values

 ```bash
 $longarg = true